Ashur (god): Old Assyrian Period

 The Old Assyrian Period is contemporary with the Isin-Larsa period and the Old Babylonian Periods in southern Mesopotamia after the city became independent from Ur.
 During the Old Assyrian period, the temple to the god was built and maintained by the residences of the city.
 Ashur started to appear in texts such as treaties and royal inscriptions, and the king traced their legitimacy to the god.
 In the Old Assyrian period, the kings never assumed the title of king, instead referring to themselves as the governor (iššiak) or city ruler (rubā'um), reserving the title of king instead for Ashur.
-Pongratz-Leisten notes that similar cases could be found in Eshnunna, where the early kings of Eshnunna addressed Tishpak as king with titles traditionally associated with kings such as “king of the four corners.”
+Pongratz-Leisten notes that similar cases could be found in Eshnunna, where the early kings of Eshnunna addressed Tishpak as king with titles traditionally associated with kings such as "king of the four corners."
 She connects it to an older cultural sphere containing pre-Sargonic Lagash, where the kings of Lagash designated themselves as the ENSI (governor) of Lagash.
 Charpin instead notes that the ideology around Ashur and Tishpak is similar to the one around Ishtaran of Der, who was called the “king of Der”.
 However, in the Old Assyrian Period the king was not yet the chief priest of Ashur.

 The earliest expression of the god Ashur being the king of the city with the ruler being his representative was in Silulu's seal that is known from uses later in the Old Assyrian period, where the opening lines were "Ashur is king, Silulu is the governor (iššiak) of Assur."
 The inscription ended with the phrase ARAD-ZU, linking the seal with the Ur III administration, but instead of a presentation scene, a triumphant figure is shown trampling on an enemy, bearing resemblance to Naram-Sin's pose on his victory stela and the lost depiction of Shu-Sin trampling on his enemy.
 Coupled with the ideology of Ashur being the king of the city, the victorious figure could represent Ashur.
 (Note: Similarly, the god Tishpak was also sometimes addressed with Ur III royal titles.)
-The Puzur-Assur dynasty which reused the presentation scene, which depicts a worshipper (the seal owner) being led by a goddess to a seated god.
+The Puzur-Ashur dynasty which reused the presentation scene, which depicts a worshipper (the seal owner) being led by a goddess to a seated god.
 Considering that the owner of the seal was the Assyrian ruler, it is likely that the seated god is Ashur.